 How do I pay my property taxes?

-Most homeowners with a mortgage have their taxes collected, escrowed and finally paid for by the lender on their behalf.
+Most homeowners with a mortgage have their taxes collected, escrowed and paid for by the lender on their behalf.
 Homeowners who own their home free and clear are responsible for paying for their property taxes.
 They can do this easily by visiting the Treasurers Website.
+Alternatively, you can click the link in the El Paso County Assessors webpage (enter your property, and click the link indicated below).

 THE ASSESSMENT PROCESS

 Comparable sales: The county assessor appraisers will review home sales similar to your home in size, floor plan, year built and neighborhood.
 They will look at sales in the 2 year period ending June 30th of the year prior to the year of reappraisal.
-To find comparable home sales for your home, you can review any sales between July 1st, 2018 through June 30th, 2020.
+To find comparable home sales for your home, you can review any sales between January 1, 2021 – June 30, 2022.
 If you refinanced or purchased your home during that time period, the appraisal from that process could potentially be enough evidence to prove the value of your home.

 Taxing District: Homeowners also pay specific rates based on their taxing district.
 El Paso County has about 300 different taxing districts, and this number grows along with the city.
 Depending on where you live in town you will pay the municipality (Colorado Springs, Monument, Manitou Springs, etc.), the school district and all organizations listed under the Tax Entity and Levy Section on your personal homeowner property El Paso County webpage.